M4Yt/ProgListr.js/README.md

 One simple solution for listing all your installed programs.
 No npm dependencies.
 Currently functioning with Windows (Linux and Mac support is planned).

 ### Installation
-I'm currently working on getting this on npm, it is not available yet, but once it is, simply run `npm install proglistr`.
-A workaround you can use is cloning this repository and putting it in the node_modules folder for your project.
+To install this library, simply run
+`npm install proglistr`.

 ### Usage
 There is only one function, called `getProgs()`.